TOWS Matrix explained: example and template

-This article describes the TOWS Matrix, developed by Heinz Weihrich in a practical way.
+TOWS Matrix: this article describes the TOWS Matrix, developed by Heinz Weihrich in a practical way.
 The article starts with the definition of the TOWS Matrix, followed by reaons why this method is essential.
 You will read about the opportunities this matrix brings and the different factors that are measured with this model.
-This article also contains a downloadable and editable TOWS Matrix template.
+This article also contains a downloadable and editable TOWS Matrix word template.
+Enjoy reading!

 What is a TOWS Matrix?